lukekarrys/lukecod.es/source/_posts/2012-02-14-pitchfork-dot-com-album-rating-api.markdown

 title: "Pitchfork.com Album Rating 'API'"
 date: 2012-02-14 20:27
 comments: true
-categories: yql, yahoo pipes, pitchfork, jsonp
+categories: [yql, yahoopipes, pitchfork, jsonp]
 ---

 A [friend of mine](https://twitter.com/mcsheffrey) told me a few weeks ago that he wanted to make a Chrome plugin to display [Pitchfork](http://pitchfork.com) album scores on [Rdio](http://rdio.com) album pages.
 This seemed like an interesting idea to me, and I wanted to take a stab at the JavaScript for it.
 The following is a rundown of my thought process while researching the problem and the end result.
 Skip straight to a [JSFiddle demo](#p4k_demo) if words bore you.